 Trade publications reported North American industry-wide corrugated products shipments with one less working day increased 1.0%, and shipments per day were up 2.6% during the first quarter of 2018 compared to the same quarter in 2017.
 Reported industry containerboard production increased 0.5% compared to the first quarter of 2017.
+Reported industry containerboard production increased 0.5% compared to the first quarter of 2017.
+Reported industry containerboard production increased 0.5% compared to the first quarter of 2017.
 Reported industry containerboard inventories at the end of the first quarter of 2018 were approximately 2.4 million tons, up slightly compared to the same period in 2017; however, weeks of supply decreased to 3.8 from 3.9.
-Reported containerboard export shipments were down 6.7% compared to the first quarter of 2017.
-During March 2018, trade publications reported a \$50 per ton price increase on domestic linerboard and corrugating medium.
+Reported containerboard export shipments were down 6.7% compared to the first quarter of 2018, trade publications reported a \$50 per ton price increase on domestic linerboard and corrugating medium.